 October: wet ARMD with no fluid at this visit (regular Lucentis each time fluid reaccumulates)

 November, 7 months later, a PED has developed, with a retinal haemorrhage.
-Also, intraretinal and subretinal fluid. enlarge
+Also, intraretinal and subretinal fluid.
+This is likely to be a RAP. enlarge

 Patient, age 86, April, reasonable vision

 Photo and OCT shows drusen, hard and soft

 Wet ARMD 9: occult, no PED

 Classic with occult, no PED, a lot of vascular changes.
 So much exudate is unusual; responds temporarily to Lucentis, fluid comes and goes.
 6/18 when dry, 6/36 when wet.
 Change to Eylea. explanation enlarge